Skin Cancer

 What is skin cancer?

+Skin cancer is abnormal skin cell growth that often occurs in response to sun exposure.
+Squamous cell carcinoma, basal cell carcinoma, and melanoma are the three main types of skin cancer.
+Routine skin cancer screenings are the best way to detect these diseases before they cause serious problems for your health.
 The team at Absolute Dermatology & Skin Cancer Center performs full-body screenings to find potential skin cancer.
-All of their providers have taken additional courses in dermoscopy – the use of a handheld dermatoscope – to better assess an individual lesion’s risk of malignancy.
+All of their providers have taken additional courses in dermoscopy - the use of a handheld dermatoscope - to better assess an individual lesion's risk of malignancy.
 They have a Mohs surgeon in the office who can treat complicated skin cancers or cancer located in sensitive and cosmetically concerning areas.

 What are the symptoms of skin cancer?